buildpacks/rfcs/text/0000-dockerfiles.md

 ```
 (note: this Dockerfile disables rebasing, as OS package installation is not rebasable)

-`run.Dockerfile` for use with the example `app.run.Dockerfile.out` extension that installs a special package to /opt:
+`run.Dockerfile` that installs a special package to /opt:
 ```
 ARG base_image
 FROM ${base_image}